The International Restless Legs Syndrome Study Group described the following symptoms of restless legs syndrome (RLS):

 Recommended Related to Restless Leg Syndrome (RLS)

 Involuntary, repetitive, periodic, jerking limb movements that occur either in sleep or while awake and at rest.
 These movements are called periodic leg movements of sleep or periodic limb movement disorder.
-About 80% of people with RLS also have this condition.
+Up to 90% of people with RLS also have this condition.

 In some people with RLS, the symptoms do not occur every night but come and go.
 These people may go weeks or months without symptoms (remission) before the symptoms return again.